 An HE STA that supports Multi-STA BlockAck shall examine each received Multi-STA sent by an STA with which it has a BA agreement.
 On receiving such a Multi-STA BlockAck frame a STA performs the following for each BA Information field with its AID:

-— If the Ack Type field is 0 then the Block Ack Starting Sequence Control, TID and Block Ack Bitmap fields of the STA Info field are processed according to 10.24.7 (HT-immediate block ack extensions) and 27.3 (Fragmentation).
+— If the Ack Type field is 0 then the Block Ack Starting Sequence Control, TID and Block Ack Bitmap fields of the STA Info field are processed according to 10.24.7 (HT-immediate block ack extensions) and 27.3 (Fragmentation) when the TID field is set to less than 8.

+— If the Ack Type field is 0, then RA is the MAC address of an unassociated STA for which the Per STA Info subfield is intended when the the TID field is set to 15.

 — If the Ack Type field is 1, then the STA Info field indicates either the acknowledgement of a single MPDU identified by the value of the TID or of all MPDUs carried in the eliciting PPDU, when the TID field is set to 14.